 The two housing “pods”, called the west wing and east wing, house a total of 64 guests (32 each).
 Each wing has eight bedrooms, with two bunk beds in each room (four sleep surfaces per room).
 There are also a total of four full baths in each wing.
 All bedrooms include pillows and blankets.

 Bethany was built in 1962, with the purpose of providing the site with a large, guest-friendly retreat facility.
 The architect modeled the building’s octagonal pods after Galilee’s historic south porch.
 Bethany was built on the land that was previously the Case family boathouse and the site’s craft shop.
 The large meeting area included a glass fireplace that stood in the center of the building.
 This was taken out some 20 years later to make the area more beneficial to large groups and programming.

 Wesley lodge is a retreat facility perfect for smaller groups and gatherings.
 The lodge has two lounge spaces, one with a wood stove the other with a kitchenette.
 This building is ideal for youth groups, bible study groups, and groups engaged in learning (ie. pastoral classes, home school, etc.)

-The lodge is a two-story facility with the majority of guests staying in rooms of two on the second floor.
-Wesley has 10 bedrooms to accommodate up to 25 guests.
-There are four full baths throughout the building.
-All bedrooms include pillows and blankets.
+The lodge is a two-story facility with the guests rooms and bathrooms on both floors.
+Wesley has 10 bedrooms to accommodate up to 30 guests.
+The beds include 10 bunk beds and 10 twin beds.
+There are four and a half baths throughout the building.

 The Emmaus Commons is newly renovated and expanded and is centrally located in the center of the grounds.
 The Hall of Champions, our main dining room, seats up to 120 guests and is typically where most meals are held for breakfast, lunch, and dinner.
 Our food service staff works in the state-of-the-art kitchen to provide hot, homemade, delicious meals all year round.